SirWerto/Travian-Collector/README.md

 2º Getting more information than just the map.sql, for example the map size or the first day of the server

-3º Writing the files to a json instead of a csv

-4º Maybe a behaviour...
+3º Maybe a behaviour...

-5º Adding some logs
+4º Adding some logs